amanmulla3291/Java-FUEL/README.md

 2. If there is a try block, mandatory catch block should be present or vice versa.
 3. The solution should always be written within the catch block.
 4. catch block will be executed if an Exception occur.
+5. One ``Try Block`` can have any number of catch block.
+6. There should not be any executable lines of code between ``try and catch block``
+7. It is always a good practice to handle the super class exception as the last catch block.

 *Syntax:*
 ```